-Named Medical Director of the Cheryl R. Lindenbaum Comprehensive Cancer Center at NYP/Hudson Valley Hospital is Namrata Patel, M.D., a board-certified physician in Hematology/Oncology and Internal Medicine.
+Named Medical Director of the Cheryl R. Lindenbaum Comprehensive Cancer Center at NYP/Hudson Valley Hospital is Namrata Patel, M.D., a board-certified physician in Hematology/Oncology.
 To learn more about Dr. Patel, other new physicians and the entire medical team, click here.

 The Cancer Center is also home to the Ashikari Breast Center, which is fully accredited by the National Accreditation Center for Breast Cancers (NAPBC), which recognizes the highest-level providers of quality breast care.
 Nearby, Women’s Imaging offers 3-D Mammography, also known as digital tomosynthesis, the latest in imaging.

 With medical oncology, radiation oncology, the infusion center and support services staff under one roof, your team at the Cheryl R. Lindenbaum Comprehensive Cancer Center is in constant communication: